NakamotoInstitute/nakamotoinstitute.org/server/content/library/smart-contracts-glossary.en.md

 <a name="blindsignature"></a>_Blind signature_: digital signature and secret-key encryption protocols that together have the mathematical property of commutativity, so that they can be stripped in reverse of the order they were applied.
 The effect is that Bob "signs" an object, for which he can verify its general form, but cannot see its specific content.
 Typically the key of the signature defines the meaning of the signed object, rather than the contents of the object signed, so that Bob doesn't end up signing a blank check.
 Used in digital bearer instruments, where Bob is the clearing agent, and Chaumian credentials, where Bob is the credential issuer.

-<a name="digitalbearerinstruments"></a>_Digital bearer instruments_: Objects identified by a unique key,and issued, cleared, and redeemed by a clearing agent.
-When an the object is transferred, the transferee can request the clearing agent to verify that the key has never before been cleared, and issue a new key.
+<a name="digitalbearerinstruments"></a>_Digital bearer instruments_: Objects identified by a unique key, and issued, cleared, and redeemed by a clearing agent.
+When an object is transferred, the transferee can request the clearing agent to verify that the key has never before been cleared, and issue a new key.
 The clearing agent prevents multiple clearing of particular objects, but can be prevented from linking particular objects one or both of the clearing nyms who transferred that object.
 These instruments come in an "online" variety, cleared during every transfer, and thus both verifiable and observable, and an "offline" variety, which can be transferred without being cleared, but is only verifiable when finally cleared, by revealing any the clearing nym of any intermediate holder who transferred the object multiple times (a breach of contract).
 Privacy from the clearing agent can take the form of transferree-unlinkability, transferrer-unlinkability, or "double blinded" where both transferrer and transferee are unlinkable by the clearing agent.
 Digital cash is a popular form of digital bearer instrument.

 <a name="locality"></a>_Locality_: _ immediacy, such as that provided by online clearing of digital bearer instruments _ dealing with the agents one knows best \* dealing in one's area of specialty